steemit/condenser/docs/VOTE_STATE_FLOW.md

 | Overlay TTL expires before indexing | One refresh may show pre-write state; next read converges |
 | Discussion reads with many nodes | A handful of pipelined Redis rounds: 1 root lookup + 1 per reply depth level (max 8) + 1 tombstone sweep + 1 vote merge; each round is a single RTT regardless of node count |

+## Profile save overlay semantics (`getProfile`)

+`account_update2` (the settings page save) changes the account row in steemd immediately, but hivemind re-reads that row on its own schedule — and both cache layers hold the pre-save profile.
+The profile overlay (`steem:pendingprofile:{account}`, written by the broadcast route) closes the window:

+- **Merge, not synthesize**: bridge `get_profile` returns a full account summary (id, stats, reputation, …).
+The overlay anchors on chain data when it exists and only replaces `metadata.profile` with the saved sub-object.
+A missing chain response still renders (anchored on `{id: 0, name}`) rather than 404ing.
+- **Replace, not patch**: the save op carries the complete new `metadata.profile` (the settings form merges it from fresh account metadata before broadcasting), so the overlay swaps the sub-object wholesale — fields the user cleared disappear during the window too.
+- **Convergence**: once the chain-side profile equals the saved one (same keys, same values), the overlay is a no-op.
+A second save simply rewrites the Redis key.
+- **Failure modes**: malformed `posting_json_metadata` on the op → no overlay recorded (chain data surfaces); Redis off → no-op; overlay read error → chain data as-is.

 ## Known limitations

 - New posts appear in feed lists (`/created/...`) only after hivemind indexes;